Perth Rectangular Stadium: Soccer

-Perth Oval was the scene of a humiliation in 1927 when the WA state team were thrashed 11–3 by Bohemians, a team representing Czechoslovakia.
+The venue was the scene of a humiliation in 1927 when the WA state team were thrashed 11–3 by Bohemians, a team representing Czechoslovakia.

-Prior to the 2004 redevelopment, Perth Oval was oval-shaped, and when Perth Glory entered the National Soccer League (NSL) in 1996, temporary stands were moved onto the pitch to get supporters closer to the action.
-After playing in these conditions for four years, it became apparent that the Glory would need their own rectangular stadium and after Glory's proposed redevelopment of Leederville Oval was rejected, the Town of Vincent completely overhauled the ground into a rectangular stadium.
+Prior to the 2004 redevelopment, the venue was oval-shaped and, when Perth Glory entered the National Soccer League (NSL) in 1996, temporary stands were moved on to the pitch to get supporters closer to the action.
+After playing in these conditions for four years, it became apparent that the Glory would need their own rectangular stadium and, after Glory's proposed redevelopment of Leederville Oval was rejected, the Town of Vincent completely overhauled the ground into a rectangular stadium.

-Perth Glory are now major tenants of this stadium and continue play their home games at Perth Oval.

-Perth Oval also hosted the 2014 W-League Semi-Final and Grand Final matches involving Perth Glory Women.
+The venue hosted the 2014 W-League semi-final and grand final matches involving Perth Glory Women.

-2015 saw the return of the Australia national soccer team to Perth after a 10-year absence, with a 5–0 2018 FIFA World Cup Qualifier win against Bangladesh on 3 September, in front of a 19,495-strong crowd.
-The following year on 1 September the Socceroos returned for another World Cup Qualifier against Iraq, with 18,923 in attendance.
+2015 saw the return of the Australia national soccer team to Perth after a 10-year absence, with a 5–0 2018 FIFA World Cup qualifier win against Bangladesh on 3 September, in front of a 19,495-strong crowd.
+The following year on 1 September the Socceroos returned for another World Cup qualifier against Iraq, with 18,923 in attendance.
+The stadium was due to host a 2022 FIFA World Cup qualifier against Kuwait in 2020; however, the COVID-19 pandemic meant that this did not go ahead.
+In 2024, the stadium will host a 2026 FIFA World Cup qualifier against Palestine.

-Perth Oval has been selected to host several group stage matches of the 2023 FIFA Women's World Cup, to be hosted by Australia and New Zealand.
-The oval is receiving a $32 million upgrade before the tournament, which will include new LED floodlighting, upgrades of player and media facilities, pitch improvements, new player races and bench areas, and additional temporary seating for spectators.
+Perth Rectangular Stadium was selected to host several group stage matches of the 2023 FIFA Women's World Cup.
+The venue received a $32 million upgrade before the tournament, which included new LED floodlighting, upgrades of player and media facilities, pitch improvements, new player races and bench areas, and additional temporary seating for spectators.